Converting TRS-80 Disks to Virtual (and Back Again if you need it)

 If you are going to try to maximize your first (and possibly only) read, you need to have on-the-fly CRC checking.
 If a track CRC tests good, then move on (no need to keep reading the same track, which will add wear).
 If the track CRC tests bad, then re-read the track while you can … and keep rereading until you get a good read, or you know you won’t.

-Currently, only the Catweasel is free of such issues as it has software which will read and write directly to and from DMK but it is not currently in production:
+NOTE: The Catweasel is free of such issues as it has software which will read and write directly to and from DMK but it is not currently in production:

 Utilizes special hardware called a Catweasel card to read all formats of TRS-80 disks on a PC.
 Also includes a utility of general use for converting DMK format disks to DSK format.